sharonlevy/sharonlevy.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student at the University of California, Santa Barbara.
+I am a fourth-year Ph.D. student at the University of California, Santa Barbara.
 I work in the NLP Group under Professor William Wang.
 My research focuses on machine learning and NLP, with an emphasis on computational social science.
 I currently work on problems relating to fairness in NLP and the spread of misinformation.